 Despite some differences in their story, Vue and React have a few things in common.
 As they both were created by really experienced developers, they are both built on some similar good practices.

 Firstly, it is worth noting that both Vue and React make use of virtual DOM.
-DOM itself stands for Document Object Model and is an abstract API arranging different parts of an HTML document in the form of a tree (metaphorically speaking, of course).
+DOM itself stands for Document Object Model and is an abstract API arranging different parts of HTML templates in the form of a tree.
 This setting allows programs to access the part of the document they might need easily.

-Both frameworks are also component-based.
-Components are small pieces of ready-to-use code which can be used in order to introduce some additional functionality to the app/website faster.
-For example, a developer doesn’t have to code a logging-in system from scratch — instead, they can use an adequate component and simply adjust it to their needs.
+Also, both frameworks are also component-based.
+Components are small pieces of ready-to-use code that can be used in order to introduce some additional functionality to the app/website faster.
+For example, a developer doesn’t have to code a graph visualization system from scratch — instead, they can use an adequate component and simply adjust it to their needs.
 This makes the whole development process more efficient.

 As it can be easily seen, React is definitely more popular than Vue.
-Not only more people already know Facebook’s framework, but they also they still want to learn it on 2019.
-This popularity is fuelled up even more by the tech companies – more of them need a React web development expert than a Vue one.
+Not only do more people already know Facebook’s framework, but also more choose it as their next framework to learn in 2021.
+This popularity is fuelled up even more by the tech companies – more of them need a React web developer than a Vue one.